paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-883-prize.md

 ---
 <a id="section-8851"></a>
 ## § 8851.
 Scope of chapter
 **(a)** This chapter applies to all captures of vessels as prize during war by authority of the United States or adopted and ratified by the President.
-However, this chapter does not affect the right of the Army or the Air Force, while engaged in hostilities, to capture wherever found and without prize procedure—
+However, this chapter does not affect the right of the Army, the Air Force, or the Space Force, while engaged in hostilities, to capture wherever found and without prize procedure—

 (1) enemy property; or